RaviTeja110820/aws/AWS Essentials.md

 # Database

->***Amazon ElastiCache*** is a service that adds caching layers on top of your databases to help improve the read times of common requests.
+***Amazon ElastiCache*** is a service that adds caching layers on top of your databases to help improve the read times of common requests.
 A service that enables you to set up, manage, and scale a distributed in-memory or cache environment in the cloud -  *Amazon ElastiCache*.

+>implementing and configuring Amazon ElastiCache will improve the performance by storing frequently accessed content in-memory.
+The storage type is a managed, high-speed, volatile and not disk-based, making information retrieval faster than disk-based stored content.

 ***Amazon Redshift*** is a data warehousing service that you can use for big data analytics.
 It offers the ability to collect data from many sources and help you to understand relationships and trends across your data.